GabrielOchieng/nix-prac/README.md

 #### Additional Resources

-For more information on customizing and using Tailwind CSS, you can refer to the official documentation: Tailwind CSS Documentation.
+For more information on customizing and using Tailwind CSS, you can refer to the official documentation: [Tailwind CSS Documentation] (https://tailwindcss.com/docs/installation).

 ### Project Structure